An Expert Guide to Home Renovation

 - Are you renovating to improve energy efficiency?

 - Are you renovating because you want to bring your home up the current standard?

 - Are you renovating because you have plans to sell and want to increase the market value of your property?

 All these are some of the common reasons people renovate their homes and your reason will greatly influence your budget and the renovation process.

 For example, if you are renovating because you want to increase the value of your property, you can simply focus on the bathroom, kitchen, and the exterior.
 After all, curb appeal is one of the best ways to make your house more appealing to prospective buyers.

 Determine your budget

 One of the most important steps in any project, especially one that involves financial expenses is budgeting.

-There are optimistic people who believe that if you set your mind to doing something, the necessary funds you need will magically appear.
+some optimistic people believe that if you set your mind to doing something, the necessary funds you need will magically appear.
 Unfortunately, this is not always the reality.
 There are stories of people who started a renovation project but ended up spending a lot more than they envisaged and even entering into debt.
 This typically happens when you fail to plan your budget ahead of time.

 Once you know what you are trying to achieve with your renovations, the next step is to find out how much this is going to cost you and determine if you have enough money to start and finish.
 You can easily get information on cost and pricing by speaking to friends and family members who have done the same thing on their house, or you can hunt down quotes from contractors.

 The rule of thumb about making a budget is that you should add at least 20% on top of whatever amount you arrive it.
 This extra should be enough to handle any surprise that may spring up along the way.